Leonetienne/Hazelnupp/readme.md

 ## Contributing
 If you want to contribute, feel free to fork the repository, and submit a pull request.
 Bugfixes and tests are almost certain to be accepted, features should be agreed upon and come with tests.
-Just create an issue with the tag `feature request`.
-Don't forget to update the UML (`Hazelnupp.vpp`)!
-The (free) modelling software used is [Visual Paradigm](https://www.visual-paradigm.com).

-Any code added must match the existing style!
+Just create an issue with the tag `feature request`.Any code added should match the existing style:

 * Objects begin with a lowercase initial
 * Classifiers and Functions/Methods begin with an uppercase initial
 * Classifiers are camel-case
 * Classifiers get documented via `/** */` for doxygen.
 See existing classifiers
 * Members (methods and objects) get documented via `//!` for doxygen.
 See existing definitions
-* `{` always gets a new line
-* Enumerations (and their values) and macros are all-upper case snake-case
+* Enumerations (and their values) and macros are all-upper.case snake-case
 * No `using namespace std`
 * Do `using namespace Hazelnp` in cpp files.
 Don't do `Hazelnp::` if possible
 * Files outside the project (like STL) have to be included with `#include <>`.
 Not `""`